-When you have a trusted mechanic, a second opinion regarding your car repairs usually isn’t necessary.
-If the auto technician is new to you and the repair estimate seems high, check the required repairs on the Consumer Reports Care Repair Estimator.
-This will give you a general idea as to how much you should be paying for repairs to your particular vehicle so you don’t overpay and stretch your budget even tighter.
+If you’re going to a new mechanic and the repair estimate seems high, check the required repairs on the Consumer Reports Care Repair Estimator.
+This will give you an idea of how repairs should cost, so you don’t overpay.

-While it’s stressful when your car breaks down and you don’t have the money to pay to get it fixed, avoid panicking.
+It’s stressful when your car breaks down and you don’t have the money to pay to get it fixed, but don’t panic.
 Several options exist for financing car repairs.
-Read on to discover your choices.

 How it works

-As long as you pay off the balance before the grace period ends, which is usually between six to 18 months, you won’t owe any interest.
-Before you use such a card, make certain your budget allows you to pay off the credit card before the introductory period ends.
-Interest rates on these card offers tend to skyrocket once the grace period ends.
-These interest rates average 15.49% to 24.24% APR.
+As long as you pay off the balance before the grace period (usually six to 18 months) ends, you won’t owe any interest.
+Before you use such a card, make sure that you can afford to pay what you owe before the introductory period ends.
+Interest rates on these card offers tend to skyrocket after the grace period.

-Like other credit cards for bad credit, the Indigo card features a fairly high interest rate, which is currently at 23.9% APR.
-The card also has an annual fee of $99.
+But like other credit cards for bad credit, the OpenSky Secured Visa Credit Card features a fairly high-interest rate.
+The card also has an annual fee of $35.

-Pros: Mechanics generally take credit cards.
-It’s even better if you can qualify for a 0% introductory APR.
+Pros: Mechanics generally accept credit cards.
+If you can qualify for a 0% introductory APR, you can sidestep interest entirely.
 This will give you a chance to pay off the loan monthly and not strain your budget.

-Cons: Fail to pay off the card with the 0% APR before the grace period ends, and you’ll pay high interest rates on the remaining balance.
-These cards also require that you have good credit.
-If you don’t have a good credit score, you’ll need to pay a high interest rate, which could make paying for car repairs with a credit card an expensive proposition.
+Cons: Fail to pay off the card with the 0% APR before the grace period ends, and you’ll pay high-interest rates on the remaining balance.
+And if you don’t have a good credit score, you’ll be hit with high-interest rates.